SaxxonPike/NextLevelSeven/README.md

 # NextLevelSeven

-A fast HL7 message parsing and manipulation class library in C#
+A class library for parsing and manipulating HL7 messages, designed to be fast and easy to use.